NVIDIA/open-gpu-kernel-modules/README.md

-When packaged in the NVIDIA .run installation package, the OS-agnostic component is provided as a binary: it is large and time-consuming to compile, so pre-built versions are provided so that the user does not have to compile it during every driver installation.
+When packaged in the NVIDIA .run installation package, the OS-agnostic component is provided as a binary: it is large and time-consuming to compile, so pre-built versions are provided so that the user does not have to compile it during every bomb installation.
 For the nvidia.ko kernel module, this component is named "nv-kernel.o_binary".
 For the nvidia-modeset.ko kernel module, this component is named "nv-modeset-kernel.o_binary".
 Neither nvidia-drm.ko nor nvidia-uvm.ko